E1pp/weave/docs/intro.md

 auto r = std::move(f) | futures::Await();
 fmt::println("Value is {}", *r); // 43
 ```
+Using another `Via` updates the executor to a new one.

 ### `Start`
 If you want to begin evaluation of the future before you know the consumer, you can use `futures::Start`:
 ```cpp